corballis/corballis-build/README.md

 - `gulp image-revisions`

     Runs imagemin on all images and copies the revisioned files to the dist folder.

+- `gulp import-translations-from-bower`

+    Merge translation files found in bower components with the application's translations files.
+We assume that all translation files in bower components have a suffix of .lang.json and that they are listed in the bower components main section.

 - `gulp translation-revisions`